scrapy/scrapy/docs/experimental/loaders.rst

 2. ``//div[@class="product_title"]``

 In other words, data is being collected by extracting it from two XPath locations, using the :meth:`~XPathItemLoader.add_xpath` method.
 This is the data that will be assigned to the ``name`` field later.

 Afterwards, similar calls are used for ``price`` and ``stock`` fields, and finally the ``last_update`` field is populated directly with a literal value (``today``) using a different method: :meth:`~ItemLoader.add_value`.

-Finally, when all data is collected, the :meth:`ItemLoader.loader_item` method is called which actually populates and returns the item populated with the data previously extracted and collected with the :meth:`~XPathItemLoader.add_xpath` and :meth:`~ItemLoader.add_value` calls.
+Finally, when all data is collected, the :meth:`ItemLoader.load_item` method is called which actually populates and returns the item populated with the data previously extracted and collected with the :meth:`~XPathItemLoader.add_xpath` and :meth:`~ItemLoader.add_value` calls.

 .. _topics-loaders-processors: